PatrickM-ZS/dds_hello_world/README.md

 The `copy_examples.sh` script can be used (manually) to update the code from CycloneDDS examples and run idlc to generate types.

-The CycloneDDS configuration in `config.xml` is automatically converted to a char array and available as env. var to support the default behaviour of retrieving config from CYCLONEDDS_URI.
+The CycloneDDS configuration in `config.xml` is automatically converted to a char array and available as environment variable to support the default behaviour of retrieving config from CYCLONEDDS_URI.
 Alternatively, [dds_create_domain_with_rawconfig](https://cyclonedds.io/docs/cyclonedds/latest/api/domain.html?#c.dds_create_domain_with_rawconfig) can be used without XML configuration data.